aldelaro5/dolphin-memory-engine/README.md

 If it doesn't work, verify that you do not have the `nosuid` mount flag on your `/etc/fstab` as it can cause this command to silently fail.

-On macOS, the DME executable and Dolphin itself (upon install or after an update) must be signed with specific entitlements to permit memory access.
+On macOS, Dolphin (upon install or after an update) must be signed with specific entitlements to permit memory access.
 Follow the instructions [above](#macos-code-signing).

 ## License
 This program is licensed under the MIT license which grants you the permission to do  anything you wish to with the software, as long as you preserve all copyright notices.
 (See the file LICENSE for the legal text.)